GerhardPaw/RevitPythonDocs/README.md

 # RevitPythonDocs
-Collection of Python Scripts for Dynamo and pyRevit
+Collection of Python Scripts for Dynamo and pyRevit.

 **Welcome** to the revitpythondocs repository.<br>
 This repository aims to foster a community-driven collection of scripts to enhance productivity and extend functionality within Revit through Python scripting.